 The Luiss School of Government aims to produce cutting-edge work in a wide range of fields and disciplines through publications, workshops, conferences that enhance intellectual discourse and debate.
 Research is carried out using comparative approaches to explore different areas, many of them with a specifically European perspective.

 The aim of this research activities is to find solutions to complex, real-world problems using an interdisciplinary approach.
-LUISS School of Government encourages its academic and student community to reach their full potential in research and professional development, enhancing career development with clear performance standards and high-quality.
-Through this strong focus on high research quality, LUISS School of Government aims to understanding and influencing the external research and policy agenda.
+Luiss School of Government encourages its academic and student community to reach their full potential in research and professional development, enhancing career development with clear performance standards and high-quality.
+Through this strong focus on high research quality, Luiss School of Government aims at understanding and influencing the external research and policy agenda.

-The LUISS School of Government working papers series was launched as a core element of institution s effort drive to disseminate high-quality research.
+The Luiss School of Government working papers series was launched as a core element of institution's effort drive to disseminate high-quality research.
 The papers are also outputs of the research projects hosted by Luiss School of Government

 In the Policy Brief series, professors, lecturers and researchers of the School of Government investigate highly topical issues.
 These are agile publications that aim to offer the academy's contribution to a rapid and ever-changing public debate, but which must remain as informed as possible.
 The focus is on politics, law, economics, international affairs, and above all on the determining role that governments, international organizations and public administrations play in all these areas.